Lawyer for Bicycle Accident in Ellisville, MO

 What Are My Ellisville, MO Bicycle Accident Injuries Worth?

-- If your injuries result in lost earning capacity — If you were a construction worker who suffered a permanent injury in a bicycle accident in Ellisville, MO and now are not able to safely lift over 35 pounds, your ability to earn a living has been seriously compromised.
-Your compensation will need to include enough money to make sure you and your family will still have the means to live a comfortable life.
+- If your injuries prevent you from working the same job — If you were a construction worker who sustained a permanent injury in a bicycle accident in Ellisville, MO and now are not able to safely lift over 25 pounds, your ability to earn a living has been seriously compromised.
+Your compensation will need to include enough money to make sure your future is comfortable.

-- The amount of insurance coverage available — Different insurance plans have different policy limits.
-Illinois and Missouri both require $25,000 per person for bodily injury in car accident policies, while commercial enterprises may have up to $5 million in coverage.
-A skilled lawyer for bicycle accidents will make sure you get all the money possible by filing an underinsured motorist claim with your own insurance company if the coverage available isn't enough to fully compensate you for your injuries.
+- Policy limits — Different insurance plans have different amounts of coverage.
+Illinois and Missouri both require $25,000 per person for bodily injury in car accident policies, while trucking companies usually have much more.
+A talented lawyer for bicycle accidents will assist you with an underinsured motorist claim with your own insurance company if the negligent party's insurance doesn't cover all of your damages.

-- Whether you are partially at fault for your bicycle accident — Both Missouri and Illinois are comparative fault states, meaning that you can still get a recovery if you were partially to blame, but the amount will be lowered based on how much blame you share.
-Meaning, if your damages total $100,000 but you are responsible for 30 percent of the accident, your compensation would be lowered by $30,000.
-Missouri is a "pure" comparative fault state, meaning you can file a claim even if you are 99 percent responsible.
+- Whether you share any of the blame for your bicycle accident — Both Missouri and Illinois practice the legal doctrine of comparative fault, meaning that you can still get a recovery if you bear some responsibility for the accident, but the amount will be lowered based on how much blame you share.
+Meaning, if it is determined that your economic and noneconomic damages come to $100,000 but you are responsible for 30 percent of the accident, your compensation would be reduced by $30,000.
+Missouri is referred to as a "pure" comparative fault state, meaning you can receive compensation even if you were 99 percent to blame.
 Illinois is a "modified" comparative fault state, meaning you would be barred from recovery if more than half the accident is your fault.

 Click on the links below to see some of the other cases we take on in Ellisville, MO: